sonv/Vevoicoinguon/7.typ

 Fortunately, Thụ later returned safely as well.
-He told us how he explained to the soldier that he was going to Lào Cai to do business, thought the train had reached a station, and jumped off by mistake.
+He told us how he explained to the soldier that he was going to Lào Cai to do business, saw one guy got off the train, thought the train had reached a station, and jumped off by mistake.
 A few coins slipped into the soldier’s hand convinced him to let Thụ go.

 The journey to Vân Nam had to be abandoned.
-As for Minh, it left him shaken — for had Thụ been arrested, he would not have known how to explain to the Central Committee.
+As for Minh, it gave him quite a scare — for had Thụ been arrested, he would not have known how to explain to the Central Committee.

+$ * * * $

 In 1951, the Public Security sector issued rules prohibiting the use of torture.
-But right after the August Revolution, interrogation was still rough.
+But right after the August Revolution in 1945, interrogation was still rough.
-Minh once told the younger officers:
+However, Minh told the younger interrogators:

 “You beat people with batons or crank electricity.
 It leaves marks and gives you a bad name.